keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 ## Cross-DC tests

-Cross-DC tests use 2 data centers, each with one automatically started and one manually controlled backend servers (currently only Keycloak on Undertow), and 1 frontend loadbalancer server node that sits in front of all servers.
+Cross-DC tests use 2 data centers, each with one automatically started and one manually controlled backend servers, and 1 frontend loadbalancer server node that sits in front of all servers.
 The browser usually communicates directly with the frontent node and the test controls where the HTTP requests land by adjusting load balancer configuration (e.g. to direct the traffic to only a single DC).

 For an example of a test, see [org.keycloak.testsuite.crossdc.ActionTokenCrossDCTest](tests/base/src/test/java/org/keycloak/testsuite/crossdc/ActionTokenCrossDCTest.java).

-The cross DC requires setting a profile specifying used cache server (currently only Infinispan) by specifying `cache-server-infinispan` profile in maven.
+The cross DC requires setting a profile specifying used cache server by specifying `cache-server-infinispan` or `cache-server-jdg` profile in maven.

 #### Run Cross-DC Tests from Maven

-First compile the Infinispan/JDG test server via the following command:
+a) First compile the Infinispan/JDG test server via the following command:

   `mvn -Pcache-server-infinispan -f testsuite/integration-arquillian -DskipTests clean install`